The Benefits of a Fixed Asset Register

 Assets are fundamentally what business use to derive income, meet debt, retain customers/clients and grow wealth.
 Fixed assets include land, buildings, machines, office equipment and furnishings etc, and effective and efficient fixed asset management will contribute to the ongoing success of any business.

-- Calculation of annual depreciation
+- Simplify calculation of annual depreciation

 - Forecasting profits and cash flow regarding maintenance of assets, upgrading assets and replacement of assets